digidem/mapeo-crypto/README.md

 and backup code must be kept secret at all times - someone who has this key can impersonate the user to another CoMapeo user.

+Key material passed to the constructor is copied into the instance's own locked memory, so the caller is free to zero its buffers afterwards.

 #### Parameters

-*   `rootKey` **[Buffer](https://nodejs.org/api/buffer.html)** 16-bytes of random data that uniquely identify the device, used to derive a 32-byte master key, which is used to derive all the keypairs used for CoMapeo
+*   `rootKey` **[Uint8Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)** 16-bytes of random data that uniquely identify the device, used to derive a 32-byte master key, which is used to derive all the keypairs used for CoMapeo
 *   `opts` **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)?**&#x20;

-    *   `opts.masterKey` **[Buffer](https://nodejs.org/api/buffer.html)?** Previously derived 32-byte master key for this same `rootKey`, e.g. read from a cache.
+    *   `opts.masterKey` **[Uint8Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)?** Previously derived 32-byte master key for this same `rootKey`, e.g. read from a cache.
 When provided the expensive derivation is skipped and this value is used directly.
 The caller is responsible for it actually being `deriveMasterKeyFromRootKey(rootKey)`: the pairing is trusted, not verified, because verifying it would mean running the derivation this option exists to avoid.
+A mismatched pair yields a working but *different* identity, whose backup code still encodes `rootKey`.

 #### getMasterKey